 .
 Thank you, whoever archived them.

-On the technical side, that meant lightweight, easy to load, and no unnecessary dependencies.
-So I went back to basics, building a static site with only html, css, and some help from Hugo.
+On the technical side, that meant lightweight and no unnecessary dependencies.
+So I went back to basics, building a static site with only html and css (with some help from Hugo).
 No javascript.
 No images either.
-Images add weight, and weight has a cost.
+Images add weight.
+And weight has a cost.
 That’s why instead of regular photos, I made something called alt-text photos.
 Basically they’re descriptions of photos I’d love to share, written out as text instead.

 this feature was inspired by Alt Text Selfies